dhellmann/pymotw-3/source/multiprocessing/basics.rst

     :caption:
     :start-after: #end_pymotw_header

-The integer argument is now included in the message printed by each worker:
+The integer argument is now included in the message printed by each worker.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'multiprocessing_simpleargs.py'))